jmn22/class-sandbox-repo/ProjectDescriptions/Cerene/ImplantableEpilepsyDevice.md

 ---------------------------

 ### Clinical Problem ###
-[Cerene Biomedics](http://cerenebiomedics.com/), a startup company who won the Duke Startup Challenge a few years ago, proposed an implantable device in the brain that can reduce / prevent focal epileptic siezures by locally cooling the brain tissue.
+[Cerene Biomedics](http://cerenebiomedics.com/), a startup company that won the Duke Startup Challenge a few years ago, proposed an implantable device in the brain that can reduce / prevent focal epileptic siezures by locally cooling the brain tissue.
 [1]  The company has since disbanded, but there is still